i99dash docs

 root.innerHTML = '<p class="loading">Loading stations…</p>';

-// 2 — pull context once.
+// 2 — pull host context once.
 Used for the "near you" wording + the

 let ctx: MiniAppContext;